 Play with a Stretch Armstrong doll

-Make a picture or just play with Wikki Stix or pipe cleaners
+Make a picture with Wikki Stix or pipe cleaners

-Buy sensory toys to create a home sensory box, including sticky and stretchy animals, play dough, water snake, hand therapy balls, sticky hands, putty, slime etc.
+Buy sensory toys to create a home sensory box, including sticky and stretchy animals, play dough, a water snake, hand therapy balls, sticky hands, and putty or slime.

 Play with kinetic sand